aetperf/aetperf.github.io/_posts/2022-05-09-Load-data-from-CSV-files-into-a-Tableau-hyper-extract.md

 hyper.close()
 ```

-## Conclusion

-The COPY method is the fastest method to load CSV files into an Hyper extract.
+The COPY method seems to be the most efficient for loading data from CSV files into Hyper extracts.
+It benefits from some multi-threading while the `INSERT` techniques appear to be single-theaded all the way.

 {% if page.comments %}
 <div id="disqus_thread"></div>